ikoide/PongAlgorithms/README.md

 This uses my win variable declared in the beginning of the main program with the blit function created by pygame.
 It then fills in the parameters for blit as follows.
 - Name : Name of display image
-- Cordinates : X and y cordinates of object
+- Coordinates : X and y coordinates of object

-## Bugs & Troubes
+## Bugs & Troubles
 #### Velocity Bug, **0.0**
 The velocity bug is due to the fact that the ball skips every 17 pixels so this breaks a lot of my game mechanics.
 For example: